slobokv83/algorithms/README.md

 In each task, there is an explanation of the problem at the very beginning of the script where the solution is written.
 Also, there is a test script for each task.
+So, in each folder, there are solution in the script named main.py and test script named test_main.py.

 The name of the folder in which one task is performed is the name of the task from the leetcode website.
-The number in the name of the task is the number from the leetcode website.
+The number in the name of the folder is the number from the leetcode website.